pgadmin-org/pgadmin4/docs/en_US/ldap.rst

    "LDAP_KEY_FILE","Specifies the path to the server private key file.
 This parameter is applicable only if you are using *ldaps* as connection protocol or you have set *LDAP_USE_STARTTLS* parameter to *True*."
+   "LDAP_IGNORE_MALFORMED_SCHEMA", "Some flaky LDAP servers returns malformed schema.
+   If this parameter set to *True*, no exception will be raised and schema is thrown away but authentication will be done.
+This parameter should remain False, as recommended."
    "**Bind as pgAdmin user**" "LDAP_BASE_DN","Specifies the base DN from where a server will start the search for users.
 For example, an LDAP search for any user will be performed by the server